 However, you may still have to compete with fellow graduates across the country for the jobs you want in the most desirable locations.

-In 2016, the states with the highest number of employed OTs included California, Texas, Florida, New York, and Pennsylvania.
+In 2022, the states with the highest number of employed occupational therapists include New York, California, Texas, Pennsylvania, and Florida.
 This should come as no surprise since those states are the most heavily populated in the country.
-In addition, availability of employment is lower than the national average in California, Texas, and Florida.
+In addition, availability of employment is lower than the national average in California, New York, and Florida.

 When it comes to pay, it’s also important to take into account the setting you will work in.
-Skilled Nursing Facilities tend to pay more on average, but be sure it’s a good fit for you before jumping in.
+Skilled Nursing Facilities tend to pay more on average, but be sure that setting is a good fit for you before jumping in.

 Finally, think about how much competition there is in the state and city you’re thinking of moving to.
 A state may be high paying, but there also may be a lot of OTs trying to get jobs there.

 If you have a state in mind you want to move to, dig into the data at BLS, calculate the cost of living compared to where you currently live, and research how many OT programs there are close by.
 More OT programs in close proximity means the potential for saturation in the market.

 Cost of Living Index by State: https://worldpopulationreview.com/states/cost-of-living-index-by-state/

 This post was originally published on July 4, 2017 and updated on April 20, 2020 and May 10, 2023.
 Thanks so much to Meredith Chandler, OTR/L for her immense help co-authoring the original article!